DamienIrving/damienirving.github.io/story.md

-It's impossible to study climate change and not feel compelled to support political candidates fully committed to addressing the problem, so I'm also a very active volunteer with the Tasmanian Greens, having been elected to number of senior positions on the State Executive.
+It's impossible to study climate change and not feel compelled to support political candidates fully committed to addressing the problem, so I'm also a very active volunteer with the Tasmanian Greens, having been elected to number of senior positions in the party.